paddydoyle/staskfarm/README.md

 ## Limitations

+* the use of MPI is not supported in the tasks.
+Only serial tasks can appear in the task lists.

 * it writes the list of tasks to K files, where K is the value of of the `SLURM\_NTASKS` environment variable.
 The tasks are written in a simple round-robin manner over the K files.
 This makes no